1937 Remington Model 5 Streamline

 Up for sale is an absolutely stunning Remington Model 5 Streamline which was manufactured in 1937.

 Quoting from http://site.xavier.edu/polt/typewriters/rem-portables.htm,

-This specific typewriter only needed a new carriage drawband, a thorough cleaning, and a new ribbon to get it to where it is now.
-Cosmetically, this typewriter is just about perfect.
-The glossy black paint shines like a mirror, and the decals are crisp and not worn.
+This specific typewriter a very thorough cleaning and polishing, re-covered feed rollers and a new ribbon to get it to where it is now.
+Cosmetically, this typewriter is just about perfect aside from a few scuffs on the body below the spacebar.
+The glossy black paint shines like a mirror and the decals are crisp and not worn.
 The case is a bit worn, including the leather handle, but everything is in-tact and sturdy.

 Universal ribbons do not fit this machine, however the original spools can be re-thread easily using ribbon from the universal spools sold on this site.
 The owner's manual can be found for free here: http://site.xavier.edu/polt/typewriters/RemPort1940.pdf

 This typewriter would be an excellent machine for anyone looking for an impressive art-deco era machine in near mint shape that's ready to be used.